H-E-B: H-E-B Plus!

 In 2004, the company launched three (in Austin, Corpus Christi, and Waco) H-E-B Plus! stores with an expanded focus on nonfood categories, such as entertainment and other general merchandise.
 The company added three additional locations in 2005 (Corpus Christi, Round Rock, and San Antonio).
 The stores offered several new departments, including Do-It-Yourself and Texas Backyard, and greatly expanded product categories in baby, card and party, cosmetics, entertainment, housewares, and toys.

-Several other locations were later added, including stores in Flour Bluff, Corpus Christi, Brownsville, Burleson, Bastrop, Beaumont, Belton, Boerne, Katy, Killeen, Cypress, Victoria, Waxahachie, New Braunfels, Kyle, Laredo, Leander, Mission, Rio Grande City, San Juan, San Antonio, Midland, Pearland, Copperas Cove and Hutto.
+Several other locations were later added, including stores in Flour Bluff, Corpus Christi, Brownsville, Burleson, Bastrop, Beaumont, Belton, Boerne, Katy, Killeen, Victoria, Waxahachie, New Braunfels, Kyle, Laredo, Leander, Mission, Rio Grande City, San Juan, San Antonio, Pearland, Copperas Cove and Hutto.

 Mi Tienda

-In 2006, H-E-B opened Mi Tienda in south Houston (adjacent to Pasadena) in greater Houston – a 63000 sqft Latino-themed store.
+In 2006, H-E-B opened Mi Tienda in South Houston (adjacent to Pasadena) in greater Houston – a 63000 sqft Latino-themed store.
 Another Mi Tienda opened in north Houston in 2011; it is twice the size of the original location, and has 97000 sqft of space.
 This second location is off of Little York and Interstate 69/U.S. Route 59.
-Mi Tienda, which means "my store" in Spanish, sells Mexican baked goods: a tortilleria, where employees make tortillas; and a carniceria providing marinated cuts of chicken, beef and pork.
+Mi Tienda, which means "my store" in Spanish, sells Mexican baked goods: a tortilleria, where employees make tortillas, and a carniceria providing marinated cuts of chicken, beef, and pork.
 In addition, Mi Tienda also houses the Cocina restaurant, which serves Mexican food and drinks.